cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 - The rate parameters ($\vec{\theta}_{\rho}$) may have either Gaussian or Uniform constraints; and
 - The model statistical uncertiainties ($\vec{\theta}_{B}$) may use Gaussian or  Poisson Constraints.

-Nonetheless, with this parameterization of the nuisance parameters, there is a lot of freedom in defining different types of models based on how the nuisance parameters affect the expected distribution $n^\mathrm{exp}_{cb}$.
 While combine does not provide functionality for user-defined constraint term pdfs, the effect of nuisance paramters is highly customizable through the form of the dependence of $n^\mathrm{exp}_{cb}$ on the parameter.

 ### Overview of the complete binned likelihood model in Combine